Brookdale Community College Overview

 What Is Brookdale Community College Known For?

-- The associate's degree is the highest degree offered at Brookdale Community College.
+- The associate's degree is the highest award offered at Brookdale Community College.

 - For the 2017-2018 academic year, 100% of the faculty were full-time.